-- Lower Cost: If you study in Dubai for one or two years, you do not have to pay the extra costs of housing and living in Canada for the first part of your education. - Stay with family and friends for an additional year or two to gain maturity: It is challenging for an 18 or 19 year old, fresh from high school, to transfer to a foreign university half way around the world.
-Studying at Canadian University Dubai for the first one or two years allows students the opportunity to mature before making the transition. - An easier transition to a foreign model of education: There is no doubt that making the transition from one educational system to another can be difficult.
-We aim to make the transition easier.
-Our programs are based on the Canadian curriculum and our faculty are familiar with the learning styles in the region.
-They help students adjust to different standards and approaches. - A proven track record and acceptance of Canadian University Dubai credits at Canadian universities: Our University has formal agreements with a wide range of universities and degree granting colleges confirming transfer options and arrangements.
+- Lower total cost: If you choose to study at Canadian University Dubai for the first one or two years, you do not have to pay the costs of housing and living in Canada for the first part of your education. - Stay with family and friends for an additional year or two to gain maturity: It is challenging for an 18 or 19-year-old, fresh from high school, to transfer to a foreign university halfway across the world.
+Studying at Canadian University Dubai for the first one or two years allows students the chance to mature before making the transition. - An easier transition to Canadian education: Making the transition from one educational system to another can be difficult, and we aim to make the transition easier at Canadian University Dubai.
+Our programs are based on the Canadian curriculum and our multinational faculty are familiar with the learning preferences and styles in the region.
+They help students adjust to the Canadian standards and approaches, preparing them for the transition to an institution in Canada. - A proven track record and acceptance of Canadian University Dubai credits at Canadian universities: Our University has formal agreements with a wide range of universities and degree granting colleges confirming transfer options and arrangements.

-Working in Canada
+Eligibility to Work in Canada

 By transferring to Canada to complete your degree, you become eligible for the Post Graduate Work Permit Program.
-This allows a graduate with a Canadian credential to secure a work permit for up to 3 years.
+This allows a graduate with Canadian credentials to secure a work permit for up to 3 years.
 This program also helps graduates qualify for permanent residency.